21st Century Terrorism

 Experts?

-The gap between government agencies and private sector counter-terrorism is vast, it’s like comparing chalk and cheese.
+The gap between government agencies and private sector counter terrorism is vast, it’s like comparing chalk and cheese.

 In recent years, there’s been a push in the UK to create a closed circle of so-called CT experts and establish an approved list of advisors.
-However, many behind this initiative lack real-world experience in private sector CT.
+However, people behind this initiative lack real-world experience in private sector CT.
 Their expertise is rooted almost entirely in government agency backgrounds, which do not translate well to the unique challenges and dynamics of the private sector.

 Despite this, they often position themselves as experts, leveraging past government roles to build credibility, misleading organisations in the process.
+Its a great example of the Halo Effect.

 Security Professionals